In the middle of a leafy Roman suburb, a tattered billboard glows under the scorching summer heat.

 “The right to abortion is constitutionally protected, but there are other ways of denying this right,” Lalli added.
 “The current scenario is very complex and fragile.
 And it’s not just a question of the [political] right.
 No one in this country has had this issue to heart.”

-For certain gynaecologists like Scassellati, maintaining the status quo is not enough, which is why a possible Meloni-led government is so concerning.
+For certain gynaecologists like Scassellati, maintaining the status quo is not enough, which is why an upcoming Meloni-led government is so concerning.

 “We need to insist on a medical curriculum that teaches reproductive healthcare, and we need to reform Law #194,” she stated.
 “We need to bring the limit up to 14 weeks.”